 Despite what is usually better grip with grub screws, we felt the platform design of these pedals prevented them from fully optimizing their potential.
 The front and rear pins are indeed taller than the ones adjacent to the axle, but our soft rubber soles sucked up the height difference.
-We could still feel our midfoot area ever-so-slightly elevated in relation to the rest of our foot.
+We could still feel our midfoot area ever-so-slightly elevated compared to the rest of our foot.
 It wasn't as bothersome as the feel of the Shimano MX80 though.
-The Bladerunner was a top performer in freestyle dirt jumping and bike park, allowing for easier foot-to-pedal engagement and disengagement during tricks.
+The Bladerunner was a top performer in freestyle dirt jumping and bike park, allowing for smoother foot-to-pedal engagement and disengagement during tricks.

 Pedals seem to get thinner and thinner every year.
 Deity extruded 6061 T6 aluminum into a shape that measured just a tad over 11mm at the front and rear edges, tying for thinnest by a millimeter with the Bonmixc 9/16" and Funn Python in our test.
 The midsection maintains a bit of a gut.
-Measured at a respectable 14mm, it had to swallow the chromoly steel axle, two sealed bearings, and a DU bushing.
-The areas between the axle and the leading and tailing edges featured horizontally-ribbed aluminum that we guess were more for weight savings and aesthetics than traction.
+Measured at a respectable 14mm, it had to swallow the Chromoly steel axle, two sealed bearings, and a DU bushing.
+The areas between the axle and the leading and trailing edges featured horizontally-ribbed aluminum that we guess were more for weight savings and aesthetics than traction.
 Clean lines and sharp angles offered little opportunity for mud to collect anywhere on these pedals.
-With the front and rear of the pedal being so thin, and the middle a bit taller, the actual profile of the pedal is convex.To provide a more desirable, foot cradling shape, six larger traction pins are used front and back, while four shorter ones are used closer to the axle.
+With the front and rear of the pedal being so thin, and the middle a bit taller, the actual profile of the pedal is convex.To provide a more desirable foot cradling shape, six larger traction pins are used front and back, while four shorter ones are used closer to the axle.
 Despite the profile inversion provided by crafty pin arrangement, the axle could still be felt underfoot and was only moderately effective at increasing grip or traction.
-The concavity was certainly not as pronounced as the Race Face Atlas.
-While less traction actually made this pedal a favorite for use in freestyle dirt jumping and bike park shenanigans, it fell a hair shy of that planted, locked-in feeling we sought for downhill use.
+The concavity is certainly not as pronounced as the Race Face Atlas.
+The reduced traction made this pedal a favorite for use in freestyle dirt jumping and bike park shenanigans, it fell a hair shy of that planted, locked-in feeling we sought for downhill use.
 At 103 x 100 mm, the platform was not the largest in the test, but its squared shape supported the outsides of our feet.

-The chromoly axle spins on two sealed bearings on the near side and a proprietary DU bushing on the further end.
-Everything remained smooth throughout our three-month test period and we never experienced any unwanted pedal play.
-These pedals had a looser feel spinning about the axle compared to many others, but were not so free spinning that they caused any problems when landing tricks.
+The Chromoly axle spins on two sealed bearings on the near side and a proprietary DU bushing on the further end.
+Everything remained smooth throughout our three-month test period, and we never experienced any unwanted pedal play.
+These pedals had a looser feel spinning about the axle compared to many others, but were not so free-spinning that they caused any problems when landing tricks.
 Pedal flop was also not a concern during trail riding.

 Whether unrelenting grip seemed to be the goal of most pedals, this pedal allowed for a greater degree of foot movement which lent itself well to dirt jumper trickery.
 The lack of traction pins along the pedal axle and thicker 14mm profile gave him the freedom to kick a foot out and reposition it with confidence.
 For jumping and bike park missions, we often found him removing traction pins for more freedom of movement, but he didn't feel the need with this pedal.
 Whereas repositioning a foot on grippier pedals is a one-shot deal, fine-tuning foot placement was much easier with the Bladerunner.

 Often what's good for one type of riding can be bad for another.
 The list of traits you look for can range from getting down a hill the fastest to boosting a jump the highest.
 We found this pedal to be a good match for those who like to do it all.
 It's not the cheapest, lightest, largest, or grippiest.
-But it will take you from a morning spinning tail whips at the bike park, to an afternoon shuttling downhill laps.
+But it will take you from a morning spinning tailwhips at the bike park, to an afternoon shuttling downhill laps.
 We weren't crazy about the lack of concavity in the platform design and felt that trying to achieve the same result with the traction pins fell short in terms of grip performance.
 We question whether just making the pedal profile thicker overall would have been a better call.

 — Sean Cronin